 Under these assumptions, just how long would it take to shake everyone’s hand?
 Well that number is over 116 million minutes, nearly 2 million hours, over 81,000 days, quite nearly a total of 222 years.
 222 years of constant handshaking to greet every person alive today.
 222 years to meet everyone, but not even begin to get to know them.

-We are living on a planet, in a Universe of extremes, and even when our world and our problems can seem overwhelming, it is worth trying to keep life in at least a little perspective.
+We are living on a planet which resides in a Universe of extremes, and even when our world and our problems can seem overwhelming, it is worth trying to keep things in at least a little bit of perspective.

 *Hello from 2023 Jamie.
 It’s 8 billion now…